 This article will tell you how to reduce the employee turnover rate of your restaurant.

-You should calculate these restaurant key performance indicators on a regular basis, say monthly or bi-monthly.
+You should calculate these restaurant key performance indicators regularly, say monthly or bi-monthly.
 Also, comparing these results with the previous ones, you can identify the problem areas and discover trends, which will help you to be more efficient and profitable.